steveshogren/hugo-blog/content/post/editor-abstractions.md

 you ever work in more than one language, you will get the most value learning to rely on abstractions that are constant across all environments.**

-I find I get the most value with a Vim plugin inside whatever editor best suits the language.
+I find I get the most value with a Vim plugin inside whatever environment provides the best semantic tools for the language.
 When building an Android app, I use IDEAVim inside Android Studio.
 For C#: VsVim inside Visual Studio.
 For all other languages: Evil mode inside Emacs.
 Instead of hundreds of specialized commands and contexts, I rely on a few basic abstractions to achieve any text transformation I can imagine.